Pennsylvania Department of Health

 Findings include:

-1. No negative outcome was noted due to having the fridge plugged into the extension cord.
+1. No negative outcome was noted due to having the fridge plugged into a power strip.

 2. All residents have the potential to be affected by the deficient practice.

-3. The refrigerator in the administrator's office was immediately disconnected from the extension cord.
+3. The refrigerator in the Kitchen office was immediately disconnected from the extension cord and switched to opposite side of room to be directly plugged into the wall.

-4. The Maintenance Director or designee will audit all electrical devices weekly X 1 month and then monthly thereafter for 3 months to ensure that there are no electrical devices that are plugged into an extension cord or surge protector.
-The findings will be reported to the QAPI committee.
+4. The Maintenance Director or designee will audit all electrical devices weekly X 1 month and then monthly thereafter x2 months to ensure all electrical devices are plugged into a wall receptacle.
+The findings will be reported to the QAPI committee on a quarterly basis x 2 quarters

 Back to County Map